backend v0.5.2

 Most backend frameworks ask you to learn their full architecture before you can write a single working endpoint.
 Alumna takes the opposite approach.

-There is no magic, no dependency injection container, no decorator metadata, no resolver chain.
+The entire model fits in your head at once.
+There is no magic, no dependency injection container, no decorator metadata, and no complex resolver chain.
 Every moving piece is visible and explicit.
 A developer new to the codebase can read a service definition and understand the full execution path in minutes.

 Status